mperham/blog/_posts/2015-11-23-how-to-charge-for-your-open-source.md

 4. Note in your README that the licensing is AGPL by default but an MIT license is available for purchase.

+Note this is the simplest thing that might work, not what I do.
+MIT allows redistribution so a real business would want to use a custom license which forbids redistribution.

 ## Commerce

 This assumes you are in the United States.